-You can read our full article to guide you through repricing, here.
+You can read our full article to guide you through repricing, in this guide here.

-Note: When you add a new Tier, your new Tier will not automatically have access to old posts that were published for ‘Select Tiers.’
-To grant new Tiers access to old posts, visit the Published page of your Posts section.
-Click Edit next to the posts you want to grant access to, and select your new Tiers before saving.
+Note: When you add a new tier, your new tier will not automatically have access to old posts that were published for ‘Select Tiers.’
+To grant new tiers access to old posts, visit the Published page of your Posts section.
+Click the Edit link next to the posts you want to grant access to, and select your new tiers before saving.